 Humbledon Hill to the south west is now a built up area.
-The hill, near Barnes Park has an Anglo-Saxon name meaning ‘Broken hill-hill’ and was inhabited back in prehistoric times.
-Further west Plains farm was actually named from a farm on a plane of land rather than a farm that was plain.
+The hill, near Barnes Park has an Anglo-Saxon name meaning ‘Broken hill-hill’ and was inhabited, like Hastings Hill back in prehistoric times.
+Further west, Plains Farm was actually named from a farm on a level piece of land rather than a farm that was plain.

 Tunstall, the extensive suburb to the south of Ashbrooke and east of Humbeldon Hill is separated from Silksworth to the south by the Tunstall Hills which form a haven of open countryside within this part of Sunderland.
 However, the site of the original village of Tunstall is found in the Silksworth area where we find Tunstall Village Road and Tunstall Village Green.
 The name Tunstall means ‘farmstead’ and the Wearside Tunstall is first recorded in the late twelfth century.